 In 750 to 1,000 words, describe the motivations that have led you to apply to the Dual Degree program.
 Explain how and why the multidisciplinary educational environments at Sciences Po (in the social sciences and humanities) and at Berkeley (within the College of Letters & Science) will help you to achieve your intellectual, personal, and professional aspirations.
 You may also choose to explain how you foresee your involvement in campus life outside of the classroom.

-Students must submit two letters of recommendation.
-Please note that the UC Berkeley Admissions Office may ask applicants to submit two letters of recommendation as part of their UC application.
-The recommendation letters submitted to the Dual Degree program are not forwarded to the UC Berkeley Admissions Office.
-If appropriate, students may use the same recommendation letters for both applications, however they must be submitted separately.
+Students must submit two letters of recommendation for the Sciences Po supplemental application.
+If you plan to submit letters for your UC Berkeley application note that the recommendation letters submitted to the Dual Degree program are not forwarded to the UC Berkeley Admissions Office, they must be submitted separately.
+If appropriate, students may use the same recommendation letters for both applications, however, be sure that these letters address your reason and readiness for the Dual Degree Program specifically.

 Recommendations should come from teachers in two of the following subject areas:

 - Foreign language

 - History/social studies

 - Any other subject that you deem appropriate

 If invited, interviews will take place in late January and early February 2020 and will be conducted through an online platform.